Skip to main content

 Identified adaptation strategies and created local resources

-• Promoted public awareness for the need to reduce the frequency and intensity of wildfires and provided grant funds to local organizations to fund projects related to fuel (vegetation) hazard reduction, fire prevention education and training, and fire prevention planning.
+• Promoted public awareness for the need to reduce the frequency and intensity of wildfires.

-• Created a public website with an interactive projection of wildfire risk for both regions and individuals to gauge future wildfire risk around the state under two different emissions scenarios.
+• Created a public website with an interactive projection of wildfire risk for both regions and individuals.
+This website helps to gauge future wildfire risk around the state under two different emissions scenarios.

 Use the Forest Service’s LANDFIRE (Landscape Fire and Resource Management Planning Tools) to map vegetation, fire, and fuel characteristics at a landscape scale to support resource management initiatives.